aunterreiner/cs110-final-project/README.md

 ***

 ## Project Description *(Software Lead)*
-Our project is a galaga/space defenders like arcane shooter, where the user defends against space aliens.
-The enemies move down the screen and fire at the player, causing a game over scenario if they either shoot the player, reach the bottom of the screen or collide with the player.
+Our project is a galaga/space defenders-like arcane shooter, where the user defends against space aliens.
+The enemies move down the screen and fire at the player, causing a game-over scenario if they either shoot the player, reach the bottom of the screen or collide with the player.
 The user can move across the screen and fire at the aliens to destroy them.
 If they succeed in clearing the enemies from the screen, the level increases, more enemies are spawned and they fire with higher shot frequency.
 This continues until one of the previously mentioned game over conditions is met.

 ***